A Disney Day Without Rides

 Another great option, especially if you are tired, is to get on the Disneyland Railroad!
 You can get on/off at Main Street, New Orleans Square, Toontown, and Tomorrowland.

 As soon as you walk into the park you are walking down Buena Vista Street.
 It kind of reminds me of Main Street but it is definitely has a more California feeling.
 There are lots of shops and food places to enjoy along Buena Vista.

 My personal favorite addition to the street is the Starbucks!
-Yes it is a real Starbucks, they serve all the normal drinks and food items plus accept Starbucks gift cards as payment.
-The cups are kinda special too.
+Yes it is a real Starbucks, they serve all the normal drinks and food items and they accept Starbucks gift cards as payment.
+The cups are special too.
 On the back it is Disney themed.
-The first time I saw this I totally freaked out; is really cute!
+The first time I saw this I totally freaked out; it's really cute!
 There is also a Red Trolley that you can take from Buena Vista to the end of Hollywoodland (next to Tower of Terror)!